Fast algorithms for Vizing's theorem on bounded degree graphs: The Coloring Procedure

 \subsection{The Multi-Step Vizing Algorithm}

 Our goal is to build a multi-step Vizing chain $C$.
 We will split the algorithm into subprocedures.
-The first subprocedure is used to build the first Vizing chain on $C$.
-Given a partial coloring $\phi$, an uncolored edge $e = xy$, and a vertex $x \in e$, it returns a Vizing chain $F+P$ which satisfies certain properties which we will describe and prove in the next subsection.
-The Algorithm is nearly identical to Algorithm \ref{alg:viz_chain} with the only difference that we do not compute the entire paths $P$, $P'$.
+Essentially, these subprocedures involve the usual constructions of Vizing chains with an added truncation step as described in \S\ref{subsec:MSVC_inf}.
+The first subprocedure (described formally in Algorithm~\ref{alg:first_chain}) is used to build the first Vizing chain on $C$.
+Given a partial coloring $\phi$, an uncolored edge $e = xy$, a vertex $x \in e$, and a parameter $\ell \in \N$, it returns a Vizing chain $F+P$ which satisfies certain properties which will be described and proved in \S\ref{subsec:algo_lemmas}.
+The Algorithm is nearly identical to Algorithm \ref{alg:viz_chain} with the only differences that we do not compute the entire paths $P$, $P'$ and we do not pick the color $\alpha$ randomly.

-Notice that in Algorithm~\ref{alg:first_chain}, we do not need to compute the entire paths $P$, $P'$; instead, we only have to compute their initial segments of length $2\ell$, which can be done in time $O(\Delta\, \ell)$.
-The same reasoning as in the runtime analysis of Algorithm \ref{alg:viz_chain} shows that the running time of Algorithm \ref{alg:first_chain} is $O(\Delta^2+\Delta\,\ell) = O(\Delta\,\ell)$ as our choice for $\ell$ will be large \ep{considerably larger than $\Delta$}.
+Notice that in Algorithm~\ref{alg:first_chain}, we do not need to compute the entire paths $P$, $P'$; instead, we only have to compute their initial segments of length $2\ell$, which can be done in time $O(\ell)$.
+The same reasoning as in the runtime analysis of Algorithm \ref{alg:viz_chain} shows that the running time of Algorithm \ref{alg:first_chain} is $O(\Delta^2+\ell) = O(\ell)$ as our choice for $\ell$ will be large \ep{considerably larger than $\Delta$}.

 The next algorithm we describe, namely Algorithm~\ref{alg:next_chain}, is the subprocedure to build the ``next'' Vizing chain on $C$.
-Given a partial coloring $\phi$, an uncolored edge $e = xy$, a vertex $x \in e$, and a pair of colors $\alpha \in M(\phi, x) \setminus M(\phi, y)$, $\beta \in M(\phi, y)$, it returns a chain $F+P$ which satisfies certain properties that will be described and proved in the next subsection.
+Given a partial coloring $\phi$, an uncolored edge $e = xy$, a vertex $x \in e$, a parameter $\ell \in \N$, and a pair of colors $\alpha \in M(\phi, x) \setminus M(\phi, y)$, $\beta \in M(\phi, y)$, it returns a chain $F+P$ which satisfies certain properties that will be described and proved in \S\ref{subsec:algo_lemmas}.
 The colors $\alpha$, $\beta$ represent the colors on the path of the previous Vizing chain and the coloring $\phi$ refers to the shifted coloring with respect to the multi-step Vizing chain computed so far.
-Following a nearly identical argument as for Algorithm \ref{alg:first_chain}, we see that the runtime of Algorithm \ref{alg:next_chain} is bounded by $O(\Delta\,\ell)$ as well.
+Following a nearly identical argument as for Algorithm \ref{alg:first_chain}, we see that the runtime of Algorithm \ref{alg:next_chain} is bounded by $O(\ell)$ as well.

 Before we describe our \hyperref[alg:multi_viz_chain]{Multi-Step Vizing Algorithm}, we define the non-intersecting property of a chain $C$.
 Recall that $\IE(P)$ and $\IV(P)$ are the sets of internal edges and vertices of a path chain $P$, introduced in Definition~\ref{defn:internal}.